Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Recurrent/Gated/README.md

 The reset and update gates can individually “ignore” parts of the state vector.
 The **update gates** act like conditional leaky integrators that can linearly gate any dimension, thus choosing to copy it (at one extreme of the sigmoid) or completely ignore it (at the other extreme) by replacing it with the new “target state” value (toward which the leaky integrator wants to converge).
 The **reset gates** control which parts of the state get used to compute the next target state, introducing an additional nonlinear effect in the relationship between past state and future state.

 Many more variants around this theme can be designed.
 For example the reset gate (or forget gate) output could be shared across multiple hidden units.
 Alternately, the product of a global gate (covering a whole group of units, such as an entire layer) and a local gate (per unit) could be used to combine global control and local control.
 Several investigations over architectural variations of the LSTM and GRU, however, found no variant that would clearly beat both of these across a wide range of tasks.
-Greff et al. (2015) found that a crucial ingredient is the forget gate, while Jozefowicz et al. (2015) found that adding a bias of $1$ to the LSTM forget gate, a practice advocated by Gers et al. (2000), makes the LSTM as strong as the best of the explored architectural variants.
+Greff et al. (2015) found that a crucial ingredient is the forget gate, while Jozefowicz et al. (2015) found that adding a bias of $1$ to the LSTM forget gate, a practice advocated by Gers et al. (2000), makes the LSTM as strong as the best of the explored architectural variants.[^deeplearning]

 [neural network - When to use GRU over LSTM? - Data Science Stack Exchange](https://datascience.stackexchange.com/questions/14581/when-to-use-gru-over-lstm)
 - 由于 GRU 只有两个 gate，更容易训练，在算力不充足时 GRU 的表现可能比 LSTM 更好。
 - LSTM 的理论记忆力比 GRU 更强。

+[^deeplearning]: Goodfellow, Ian, Yoshua Bengio, and Aaron Courville. _Deep Learning_.
+MIT Press, 2016.